Our History

 2003 WSKO Eastern North America Regional Study Session in Ann Arbor

-Most years, we participate in the Japanese Cultural Festival sponsored by the Japanese Student Association at the University of Michigan.
-Many of us also attend the annual Cornell Training Camp every May, and any WSKO North American Study Sessions.
+We have participated in Japan Festival 2011, 2012, and 2014, the largest Japanese festival in Michigan, as well as the Japanese Cultural Festival sponsored by the Japanese Student Association at the University of Michigan.
 In 2005, four of us attended the